Understand The Framework

 (NLT) Luke 9:23, “Then he said to the crowd, “If any of you wants to be My follower, you must turn from your selfish ways, take up your cross daily, and follow Me.”

 Acts proceed to explain the disciples’ evangelism and the introduction of a man once named Saul, but once being forgiven by God is named Paul.
 Aside from Paul, there are other disciples whose work is shown in the bible.
 Peter, John, James, and more.
 They followed the message of Jesus with their heart.
 Traveling far and reaching out to anyone willing to listen.

 The rest of books go over many misconceptions believers had during that time in various areas.
 People struggled to understand what great length Christ went to.
 All of these topics are still topics people today struggle with understanding.
 The books of the New Testament follow through with letters to churches up until we reach Revelations.

 Revelations has been depicted as one of the most confusing books of the Bible with its biblical symbolism.
 Many are fascinated.
 Many try to decipher.
 But few truly learn.

-Throughout the Old Testament and New Testament there are a little over 17 out of the 66 books of the Bible that describe end of times.
-It is crucial we do not get caught up in pure symbolism of end of time scriptures.
+Throughout the Old Testament and New Testament, there are a little over 17 out of the 66 books of the Bible that describe End of Times.
+It is crucial we do not get caught up in the pure symbolism of end of time scriptures.
 But the Bible does explain itself.
 So many passages that discuss end of time scriptures are repeated or explained further in other books and corresponding chapters.